purpledot/polar-rcx5-datalink/README.md

       Provide those in options --client-id and --client-secret respectively.

       Examples:
-        rcx5 strava-syncs --client-id YOUR_CLIENT_ID --client-secret YOUR_CLIENT_SECRET
+        rcx5 stravasync --client-id YOUR_CLIENT_ID --client-secret YOUR_CLIENT_SECRET

         # You can use environment variables to pass --client-id and --client-secret.